HamzaBaniata/BlockChainValidation/README.md

 # BlockChainValidation
-A simple transaction validation simulator.
+A Blockchain transaction validation simulator.

+*System Requirements:

+1- Python 3.8 (First Code).

+2- MySQL DataBase system (Second Code).

+3-XAMPP Apatche(Second Code).

-To modify the attributes/parameters of the experiment:
+*To modify the attributes/parameters of the experiment:

-1-change the mining puzzle difficaulty at line '40'.
+1-change the mining puzzle difficaulty (at line '40' in both codes).

-2-change the number of transactions per block at line '88'.
+2-change the number of transactions per block (at line '88' OR line '118').

-3-change the number of blocks evaluated at line '89'.
+3-change the number of blocks evaluated (at line '89' OR line '119)'.